EducationCity has created a brand new module to support teachers in delivering the Computing Programmes of Study at Key

-The new module is made up of a combination of engaging Activities, stimulating Student Tools, interesting Topic Tools, informative Learn Screens and thought-provoking ThinkIts.
-Through this stimulating variety of content, students can explore new ideas to help them use computational thinking and creativity to understand the world around them.
+The new module is made up of a combination of informative Learn Screens, engaging Activities, stimulating Student Tools, interesting Topic Tools, and thought-provoking ThinkIts.
+Through this stimulating variety of content, students can explore new ideas to help them use computational thinking and creativity to understand the technological world around them.

 Learn Screens, Activities and Topic Tools mapped to the national curriculum learning objectives

-An engaging and rewarding way to learn Key Stage 1 and Key Stage 2 Computing topics with friendly characters and fun Activities
+An engaging and rewarding way to learn Key Stage 1 and Key Stage 2 Computing concepts with friendly characters and fun resources

-Use Topic Tools for introducing new Computing concepts and topics to the class
+Use Learn Screens and Topic Tools for introducing new Computing concepts and systems to the class

 Great for formative assessment, with typically 8-10 questions asked on a specific topic

 Scores are saved into SuccessTracker which can provide a comprehensive student report at the end of the year or term

 Learn Screens help students to gain an insight/overview of new Computing topics in a mini-tutorial

 Printable Activity Sheets and resources give students something to work on independently in or after the lesson

 Time-saving Lesson Ideas aid planning